Liber Poenitentialis

 Ritual of a witch paying homage to the Devil by kissing his genitals, anus or feet.

-1591 pamphlet describing the North Berwick witch trials in Scotland, detailing the confessions given by the accused witches before the King.
+1591 pamphlet describing the North Berwick witch trials in Scotland, detailing the confessions given by the accused witches before King James VI.